 Cold sores present initially as a tingling, burning or itching sensation around the mouth or at the base of the nose.
-You may also experience malaise, fever and tender lymph nodes at this time.
 A fluid-filled blister is likely to develop around 1 to 2 days after the initial symptoms.
-The blisters open around the 4th day, releasing fluid and forming an ulcer.
-The blisters may be painful at this time and highly contagious.
+The blisters open around the 4th day and may be painful at this time and highly contagious.

 Between days 5 and 8, the cold sore will dry up, leaving a yellow or brown crust.
 This crust will eventually flake off.
 Make sure you take care of the scab at this stage, so it doesn’t crack or break.